 Royal Caribbean charges a $15 corkage fee for public area consumption.
 You can only bring wine onboard at embarkation.
 Limited to two (2) 750 ml bottles per stateroom.
 Solo passengers need not worry as they may also bring aboard two bottles of wine because it’s PER STATEROOM.
 Pop the cork in your room…no fee.
 Everywhere else, yes.

-AND THE PREMIUM CRUISE LINES
+PREMIUM CRUISE LINES

 Azamara – Alcohol and wine included!